1Life Healthcare (NASDAQ:ONEM) Price Target Cut to $55.00

-1Life Healthcare (NASDAQ:ONEM) had its price objective cut by Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell from $61.00 to $55.00 in a research note issued to investors on Thursday, Stock Target Advisor reports.
+1Life Healthcare (NASDAQ:ONEM) had its price objective cut by Citigroup from $61.00 to $55.00 in a report issued on Thursday morning, The Fly reports.
 They currently have a buy rating on the stock.

-Several other equities analysts also recently commented on ONEM.
-SVB Leerink decreased their price target on shares of 1Life Healthcare from $55.00 to $53.00 and set an outperform rating on the stock in a research note on Thursday, March 4th.
-Citigroup cut their price objective on shares of 1Life Healthcare from $61.00 to $55.00 and set a buy rating for the company in a research report on Thursday.
-Canaccord Genuity dropped their target price on shares of 1Life Healthcare from $64.00 to $56.00 and set a buy rating for the company in a report on Thursday.
-Jefferies Financial Group began coverage on shares of 1Life Healthcare in a report on Monday.
-They issued a buy rating and a $63.00 target price for the company.
-Finally, Credit Suisse Group upped their price objective on 1Life Healthcare from $40.00 to $56.00 and gave the company an outperform rating in a research note on Monday, March 8th.
-Three analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company’s stock.
-The company currently has a consensus rating of Buy and an average price target of $48.31.
+A number of other research analysts also recently issued reports on the company.
+Morgan Stanley boosted their price objective on 1Life Healthcare from $44.00 to $50.00 and gave the company an overweight rating in a research note on Monday, March 8th.
+Truist boosted their price objective on 1Life Healthcare from $40.00 to $56.00 in a research note on Friday, February 26th.
+Jefferies Financial Group started coverage on 1Life Healthcare in a research note on Monday, May 10th.
+They set a buy rating and a $63.00 price objective for the company.
+SVB Leerink cut their price objective on 1Life Healthcare from $55.00 to $53.00 and set an outperform rating for the company in a research note on Thursday, March 4th.
+Finally, Evercore ISI initiated coverage on 1Life Healthcare in a research note on Monday, March 22nd.
+They set an outperform rating and a $48.00 price objective for the company.
+Three investment analysts have rated the stock with a hold rating and twelve have given a buy rating to the company.
+The stock currently has an average rating of Buy and an average price target of $49.53.

-In other 1Life Healthcare news, Director David P. Kennedy sold 8,334 shares of the firm’s stock in a transaction on Thursday, February 18th.
-The stock was sold at an average price of $54.87, for a total transaction of $457,286.58.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, CTO Kimber D. Lockhart sold 30,000 shares of the firm’s stock in a transaction on Wednesday, February 17th.
-The shares were sold at an average price of $55.57, for a total value of $1,667,100.00.
-Following the transaction, the chief technology officer now owns 100,434 shares in the company, valued at $5,581,117.38.
+In other news, General Counsel Lisa A. Mango sold 1,915 shares of the business’s stock in a transaction dated Monday, April 26th.
+The shares were sold at an average price of $42.15, for a total value of $80,717.25.
+Following the sale, the general counsel now directly owns 81,667 shares in the company, valued at approximately $3,442,264.05.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, General Counsel Lisa A. Mango sold 8,332 shares of the business’s stock in a transaction dated Wednesday, March 3rd.
+The stock was sold at an average price of $45.07, for a total transaction of $375,523.24.
+Following the completion of the sale, the general counsel now owns 47,433 shares in the company, valued at $2,137,805.31.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 199,187 shares of company stock worth $8,874,003.
+In the last ninety days, insiders have sold 199,187 shares of company stock worth $8,874,003.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Sowell Financial Services LLC increased its holdings in 1Life Healthcare by 24.9% in the 4th quarter.
-Sowell Financial Services LLC now owns 6,882 shares of the company’s stock worth $300,000 after acquiring an additional 1,373 shares during the last quarter.
-Ardevora Asset Management LLP purchased a new stake in 1Life Healthcare in the 4th quarter worth about $69,947,000.
-Exchange Traded Concepts LLC increased its holdings in 1Life Healthcare by 101.8% in the 4th quarter.
-Exchange Traded Concepts LLC now owns 43,296 shares of the company’s stock worth $1,890,000 after acquiring an additional 21,844 shares during the last quarter.
-International Assets Investment Management LLC purchased a new stake in 1Life Healthcare in the 4th quarter worth about $111,000.
-Finally, Strs Ohio increased its holdings in 1Life Healthcare by 54.7% in the 4th quarter.
-Strs Ohio now owns 149,100 shares of the company’s stock worth $6,508,000 after acquiring an additional 52,700 shares during the last quarter.
-Institutional investors own 76.75% of the company’s stock.
+Institutional investors have recently bought and sold shares of the company.
+HM Payson & Co. increased its holdings in shares of 1Life Healthcare by 71.4% in the 4th quarter.
+HM Payson & Co. now owns 732 shares of the company’s stock worth $32,000 after buying an additional 305 shares during the last quarter.
+Valeo Financial Advisors LLC increased its holdings in shares of 1Life Healthcare by 102.3% in the 1st quarter.
+Valeo Financial Advisors LLC now owns 866 shares of the company’s stock worth $34,000 after buying an additional 438 shares during the last quarter.
+O Shaughnessy Asset Management LLC purchased a new position in shares of 1Life Healthcare during the 1st quarter worth about $70,000.
+CWM LLC boosted its stake in shares of 1Life Healthcare by 28.4% during the 4th quarter.
+CWM LLC now owns 2,260 shares of the company’s stock worth $99,000 after purchasing an additional 500 shares during the period.
+Finally, NN Investment Partners Holdings N.V. purchased a new position in shares of 1Life Healthcare during the 1st quarter worth about $94,000.
+Hedge funds and other institutional investors own 76.75% of the company’s stock.

 About 1Life Healthcare